Perumal Murugan: Controversy

 A series of litigation and suits concerning One Part Woman were instituted before the Madras High Court, and on 5 July 2016 the Madras High Court dismissed the case under citing Article 19(1)(a) of the Constitution of India, ruled that there was no binding force or obligation in the previous state intervention that forced him to apologise and withdraw the books.
 The court further directed the state to provide appropriate protection when artistic or literary people come under attack, and to form an expert body to help guide the police and local administration to develop sensitivity to the issues involved.
 Following this judgment, Murugan returned to his literary career with a collection of poetry.
+This would become Songs of a Coward, Poems of Exile (in Tamil, Kozhaiying Paadalgal) which chronicles his tormented journey in and out of exile from January 2015 to July 2016.

 In 2021, Murugan's picture was included in a political banner created by the Bharatiya Janata Party, in which he along with several other persons were depicted as residents of a local slum.
 A spokesperson from the BJP apologized for the inclusion; however, Murugan stated "“I myself belong to slums, so I am delighted.
 I am happy to have featured along with them."